globalseismology/avni/docs/overview/faq.md

 ### Is all your code open-source?

-Our public Github pure-Python repository is provided open-source with the GNU GPL v3 |GNU GPL|.
+Our public Github pure-Python repository is provided open-source with the GNU GPL v3 [license](../getting-started/cite).
 In order to encourage involvement by the relevant domain experts without the necessary overhead of immediately catering to requests in an open-source environment, we keep a portion of the hard-to-compile Fortran, C and other Python routines private to the AVNI development team.
 Feel free to raise an issue [issue](https://github.com/globalseismology/avni/issues) that you can help with or write to use at **avni@globalseismology.org** if you want to get involved.

 ### How can we get involved?